-Also, when you fill out Form 941, be sure to check the box on the top of the form that corresponds to the guarter reported.
+Also, when you fill out Form 941, be sure to check the box on the top of the form that corresponds to the quarter reported.

-Part 4: May we contact your third-party designee?
+Part 4: May we speak with your third-party designee?

-If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 941 with the IRS, check the "Yes" box in Part 4.
-Then tell us the name, phone number, and the five-digit personal identification number (PIN) of the specific person to contact-not the name of the firm who prepared your tax return.
+If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 941 with the IRS check the "Yes" box in Part 4.
+Then tell us the name and the five-digit personal identification number (PIN) of the specific person to speak with-not the name of the firm who prepared your tax return.
 The designee may choose any five numbers as his or her PIN.

-By checking "Yes," you authorize IRS to call the person you named (your designee) with any questions we may have while we process your return.
+By checking "Yes," you authorize the IRS to talk to the person you named (your designee) about any questions we may have while we process your return.
 You also authorize your designee to:

-- give us any information that is missing from your return, - call us for information about processing your return, and - respond to certain IRS notices that you have shared with your designee about math errors and return preparation.
+- give us any information that is missing from your return, - call us for information about processing your return, and respond to certain IRS notices that you have shared with your designee about math errors and return preparation.
 IRS will not send notices to your designee.